Can I get life insurance without a medical?

 How do I keep the cost of life insurance down?

 As mentioned, insurers use a wide variety of factors to calculate your premiums.
-These include physical characteristics, such as age, height, weight and sex, lifestyle factors such as smoking and drinking, family medical history, and your occupation.
+These include physical characteristics such as your age, height, weight and sex, and lifestyle factors such as smoking and drinking, your family medical history, and your occupation.
 Whilst you can’t do anything about some of these, there are a number of things you can do to improve your health, which will in turn bring down your premiums.

 Quitting smoking and reducing your alcohol consumption is guaranteed to decrease what your insurance provider will ask you to pay for life insurance.
 Increasing the amount you exercise and eating well can also improve your application and help bring life insurance costs down.

 For more info, check out our top tips on getting cheaper life insurance.

 As always with insurance policies, one of the best things you can do to keep costs down is shop around.
 By comparing as many different providers as you can, you are far more likely to find the one that’s best suited to you.
 That is the one that gives you cover for everything you want or need, at the most reasonable price possible.

 Here at usave, we compare life insurance quotes from numerous providers so you can find the best deal.